 In a 2019 study for Coca-Cola, it was found that the individuals who were aware of Coca-Cola’s supplier diversity initiatives were 45% more likely to perceive the brand as valuing diversity, 25% were more likely to think favourably about the brand, and 49% were more likely to use Coca-Cola products.

-How Greenstone’s supply chain software can help support DE&I programmes
+How Greenstone’s sustainable supply chain software can help support DE&I programmes

-Greenstone’s supply chain management software, SupplierPortal, supports our clients DE&I and supplier diversity programmes through the gathering and assessment of relevant metrics across a global supplier network.
+Greenstone’s sustainable supply chain software, SupplierPortal, supports our clients DE&I and supplier diversity programmes through the gathering and assessment of relevant metrics across a global supplier network.